roguewatt/via-framework/README.md

 # Sample Design

-## Core VRI Concepts
+## Core VIA Concepts

 ### Record

 A record is a data value or prediction value used by a forecasting system.
-In VRI, a record has temporal meaning: it describes a Valid Time and becomes available at an Issue Time.
+In VIA, a record has temporal meaning: it describes a Valid Time and becomes available at an Issue Time.
 A record may serve as an input, a target, or a prediction, depending on how it is used by a forecasting sample or run.

 Each revision or forecast release is treated as a separate record version with its own Issue Time.